 The Company has adopted an incentive share option plan for the benefit of directors, officers and employees, which options to acquire up to 10% of the issued share capital, at the award date, may be granted to eligible optionees from time to time.
 Additional shares have also been issued to consultants of the Company, as part of their compensation arrangement.
 Share options granted have a term of between one and five years, vest immediately or over time and have an exercise price determined by the directors.
 The Company's policy is that the exercise price may not be less than the closing quoted price of the Company's common shares traded through the facilities of the exchange on which the Company's common shares are listed.
-No options were granted for the six months ended July 31, 2016.

-Notes to the Financial Statements For the six months ended July 31, 2016 and 2015 (Unaudited - Prepared by Management) (Expressed in Canadian Dollars)
+Notes to the Financial Statements For the nine months ended October 31, 2016 and 2015 (Unaudited - Prepared by Management) (Expressed in Canadian Dollars)

-Total share options granted during the year ended January 31, 2016 were 500,000 (year ended January 31, 2015 - 2,925,000).
-Total share-based payments recognized for the fair value of share options granted, vested and approved by the shareholders during the year ended January 31, 2016 was \$65,745 (year ended January 31, 2015 - \$69,194).
+Total share options granted during the nine months ended October 31, 2016 were 2,300,000 (year ended January 31, 2016 - 500,000).
+Total share-based payments recognized for the fair value of share options granted, vested and approved by the shareholders during the nine months ended October 31, 2016 was \$95,277 (year ended January 31, 2016 - \$65,745).

-The fair value of the share options granted during the year ended January 31, 2016 and the year ended January 31, 2015 was estimated on the date of grant using the Black-Scholes Option Pricing Model with the following weighted average assumptions:
+The fair value of the share options granted during the nine months ended October 31, 2016 and the year ended January 31, 2016 was estimated on the date of grant using the Black-Scholes Option Pricing Model with the following weighted average assumptions:

-Year Ended January 31, 2016 Year Ended January 31, 2015 Strike price \$ 0.18 \$ 0.18 Risk free interest rate 0.48% 1.06 - 1.11% Expected option life (years) 3.00 years 2.83 - 3.00 years Expected stock price volatility 86.1338% 70.79 - 80.48% Dividend payments during life of option Nil Nil Expected forfeiture rate Nil Nil
+Nine Months Ended Year Ended January 31, 2016 October 31, 2016 January 31, 2010 Strike price \$ 0.18 \$ 0.18 Risk free interest rate 0.48% 0.48% Expected option life (years) 3.00 years 3.00 years Expected stock price volatility 86 % 86.1338% Dividend payments during life of option Nil Nil Expected forfeiture rate Nil Nil